-Lungfish are ancient freshwater fish known for their ability to breathe air using lungs.
-They are a unique evolutionary link between fish and amphibians.
+Lungfish are ancient freshwater fish known for their ability to breathe air using lung-like organs.
+They are considered living fossils and can survive drought.

 Scientific Name